obuno/LXC_cICAP_ClamAV/README.md

                                                        192.168/16
 ````

-This implementation has been influenced by this repository [c_icapClamav](https://github.com/nkapashi/c_icapClamav) which is held toward Docker environements.
+This implementation has been influenced by this repository [c_icapClamav](https://github.com/nkapashi/c_icapClamav) which is held toward Docker environments.
 I do not "dislike" Docker at all, although as I'm running PVE in my personal setups, I find PVE + LXC very handy and convenient in terms of updates, backups and so on.
-Docker in my own setups pretty much always means two or more layers of virtualization, which I tend to avoid if not puerly for demo's etc.
+Docker in my own setups pretty much always means two or more layers of virtualization, which I tend to avoid if not purely for demo's etc.

 A few notes before you start:
 - You might use Squid as your main proxy server -- mind that the Squid ICAP integration/implementation is beyond our scope here.
 You'll find more information about this [here](https://wiki.squid-cache.org/ConfigExamples/ContentAdaptation/C-ICAP).
-- Obviously, you can submit to ICAP what you can read & see, therefore [SSL Bumping/SSL intercpetion](https://wiki.squid-cache.org/Features/SslBump) might be advised on your proxy subsystem in order to "intercept" SSL/TLS encrypted streams.
+- Obviously, you can submit to ICAP what you can read & see, therefore [SSL Bumping/SSL interception](https://wiki.squid-cache.org/Features/SslBump) might be advised on your proxy subsystem in order to "intercept" SSL/TLS encrypted streams.
 - The ```ConcurrentDatabaseReload yes``` parameter which is set within [```/etc/clamav/clamd.conf```](https://github.com/obuno/LXC_cICAP_ClamAV/blob/main/etc/clamav/clamd.conf) will require you to have enough free system resources (2x operational used memory, 4GB shall be enough) in order to temporarily load a second ClamAV scanning engine while scanning continues using the first engine.
 Once fully loaded, the new engine takes over while the previous goes to heaven.
 - You're able to address either SquidClamAV service [OR] the srv_clamav c-icap service, can be useful for testings etc.
 - [```MALWARE_FOUND```](https://github.com/obuno/LXC_cICAP_ClamAV/blob/main/opt/c-icap/share/c_icap/templates/squidclamav/en-US/MALWARE_FOUND) replacement HTML page has been customized in order to provide a somewhat btter looking block page in the occurence of offending bits found by ClamAV (see below).